MSDEVMTL/GlobalAzureBootcamp-2019/Lab3/README.md

 1. Type the following command to search for the ID of the running container:

     ```bash
+    # if you have supplied the name parameter
+    docker stop [ENTER YOUR CONTAINER NAME HERE]
+    # if you have not supplied a name parameter
     docker stop [ENTER THE CONTAINER ID THAT YOU WANT TO STOP HERE]
     # For example:
+    # with the name parameter
+    docker stop gabdemo
+    # with UUID
     docker stop d8897f7bd10783d075260d953eec8a06885350bf8acc8322c0e4143432f01237
     # Or using the shorter ID:
     docker stop d8897f7bd107